paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 layout: post
 ---

+(This post was recently featured on the [Udacity blog](http://blog.udacity.com/2015/12/storytelling-personal-branding-and-getting-hired.html).)

 During Hacker School I implemented the [Game of Life using React](https://github.com/paul-jean/life/blob/master/implementations/react-div/life-react-div.js).
 I also implemented it using [vanilla JS](https://github.com/paul-jean/life/blob/master/implementations/js-div/life-js-div-all.js) for comparison.
 So I wanted to talk a little bit about what I learned …

 The Game of Life is a super simple app to write.
 All you have is a grid of black and white cells.
 The cell colors are dynamic: they change from step to step according to the colors of their surrounding neighbors.
 When you run it, the grid is animated, and cool patterns emerge: